AI Use Cases/Professional Services

 AI extracts and structures resume data against your firm's skill taxonomy and project requirements, then scores candidates by fit to active engagements while flagging compliance constraints like CPA status or SEC independence rules.
 Unlike generic ATS tools, the system integrates with Maconomy, Deltek, or Workday PSA to match candidate profiles against actual resource demand and utilization targets, not just job descriptions.
 This closes the gap between hiring and project delivery, ensuring candidates are screened for both capability and assignability to real engagement needs.

 Yes.
-All candidate data is processed under SOC 2 Type II compliance standards with zero retention of PII in the underlying LLM.
-Revenue Institute does not store resumes or candidate profiles in shared model weights; data remains in your secure environment and is encrypted in transit and at rest.
+All candidate data is processed inside your own environment with zero retention of PII in the underlying AI.
+Revenue Institute does not keep copies of resumes or candidate profiles, and nothing from your pipeline is used to train AI for other firms; data remains in your secure environment and is encrypted in transit and at rest.
 For Professional Services firms handling sensitive client information and compliance obligations, we maintain strict data isolation, support role-based access controls in Workday, and provide audit trails for regulatory review.

 What is the timeframe to deploy AI candidate resume screening?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover system integration and data mapping with your Workday, Maconomy, or Deltek instance.
 Weeks 4-8 involve model training on historical hiring and project data specific to your firm.
 Weeks 9-14 include testing, user training, and phased rollout.
-Most Professional Services clients see measurable results - faster screening cycles and improved utilization - within 60 days of go-live as the system processes your first wave of active candidates.
+A rollout like this is scoped to show measurable results - faster screening cycles and improved utilization - within 60 days of go-live as the system processes your first wave of active candidates.

 What are the key benefits of using AI for candidate resume screening in Professional Services?